-- repeated misbehavior and disregard for safe-riding rules and regulations, students may be suspended one to three days at the discretion of the Safety Coordinator. - students who continue to misbehave and display unacceptable behavior, despite a previous suspension, will be suspended up to five days. - chronic misbehavior and continued disregard for safe riding rules and regulations despite previous suspensions may lead to a longer suspension, resulting in a Superintendent's Hearing. - suspension may be imposed by the Director of Transportation or their designee at any step dependent upon the severity of the infraction.
+- riding rules and regulations, students may be suspended one to three days at the discretion of the Safety Coordinator. - Students who continue to misbehave and display unacceptable behavior, despite a previous suspension, will be suspended up to five days. - Chronic misbehavior and continued disregard for safe riding rules and regulations, despite previous suspensions, may lead to a longer suspension and result in a Superintendent's Hearing. - Suspension may be imposed by the Director of Transportation or their designee at any step, dependent upon the severity of the infraction.